Murtz5253/beadplots/README.md

-# beadplots
+# BeadPlots
-Repository for code to generate beadplots.
+Repository for code to generate BeadPlots.